Atlas and wavenumber tables for visible part of the multiline electronic-vibro-rotational emission spectrum of the $D_2$ molecule measured with moderate resolution in deuterium plasma with minor hydrogen impurity: Appendix

 \section{Appendix}

-Atlas and wavenumber table of the $D_2$ molecule emission spectrum for wavelength range $419 \div 696$ nm.
+Atlas and wavenumber table of the $D_2$ molecule emission spectrum for wavelength range $419 - 696$ nm.

-Table contains: first column --- spectral line number $K$, second and third column --- measured wavenumber $\nu$ and intensity $I$ values respectively with standard deviation in units of last significant digit, fourth column --- wavenumber values of lines from \cite{FSC1985} used as reference data and the fifth column --- assignment in the Dieke's notations.
-Confirmed by statistical analysis assignments for triplet lines are shown in bold and the new assignments proposed in the present work are shown in italic.
+The table contains: first column --- the order numbers $K$ of distinguished spectral lines; second and third column --- measured wavenumber $\nu$ and the relative intensity $I$ values respectively, the standard deviations being shown in brackets in units of last significant digit; fourth column --- wavenumber values of lines from \cite{FSC1985} used as the reference data for the wavenumber calibrations; and the fifth column --- the line assignments in the Dieke's notation.
+Confirmed by statistical analysis assignments for triplet lines are set in bold face and the new assignments proposed in the present work are italicized.
+Lines of the $HD$ molecule are marked by the $HD$ symbol.

 \begin{landscape} { \baselinestretch{1.0}

 }

 \end{landscape}